I Love India Free Horoscope 2008

 The exact origin of liquid dance is a bit hard to trace as some believe there were sightings of this dance as early as the mid 70’s.
 However, it wasn’t until the 80’s that this dance started to evolve and rise in popularity.
 Taking inspirations from funk styling, break-dancing and popping, the liquid dance generated its own unique style and evolved as a popular form of street dancing in rave culture.
 Liquid dancing is a modified and evolved version of waving, one of the techniques used in popping.
 The difference between popping and liquid dancing is the fact that popping uses sudden jerk like movements while liquid uses smoother movements.

 By the late 80’s and early 90’s, liquid dancing had evolved into a very popular form of dancing and self-expression.
-Those who practice liquid dancing also use props.
-The most common one is the glow-stick.
-The glow-sticks are usually in very bright colors and create a surreal feel to the dancing technique.
-Sometimes, juggling and miming is also combined with liquid dancing to make it absolutely different and more complex.
-Liquid dancers follow the fundamentals very carefully so as not to merge this dance with any other similar dance form.
+With time, the performer of liquid dancing also started making use of props.
+The most common one comprises of a glow-stick.
+These glow-sticks are usually in very bright colors and add a surreal feel to the whole dancing technique.
+Sometimes, juggling and miming is also combined with liquid dancing, to make it absolutely different and more complex.
+However, mostly, liquid dancers follow the fundamentals very carefully, so as not to merge this dance with any other similar dance form.